sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 17-12-2016

+- http://www.dw.com/en/galileo-navigation-satellite-system-goes-live/a-36422029 Precision: 4m!
+A centimeters for commercial and gov.
+- http://cube20.org/ Every position of Rubik's Cube can be solved in twenty moves or less.
+A cube has 43,252,003,274,489,856,000 positions. !!
+- https://github.com/andrew/github-inbox A better github notifications manager.
+It's in ruby, sorry
+- https://medium.com/@bhatt.shashwat/bye-2k16-and-bye-angular-ca627861839 Omg, been a while I didn't read something about the flux architecture.
+So 2015.
+- https://github.com/lihaoyi/sourcecode get source code metadata in the code itself (implicits and macros at compile time)
+- https://medium.com/webpack/webpack-performance-budgets-13d4880fbf6d The PR I was talking a few days ago is merged.
+Webpack have some options to warn us if the assets are too big.
+- https://medium.com/dropbox-design/design-words-with-data-fe3c525994e7 Good tips about how to write.
+Use "Sign in".
+"Version History".

 # 16-12-2016

-- https://github.com/gatsbyjs/gatsby Spent a lot of time on this, I always wanted to remove my wordpress with this kind of generator.
-In progress!!
+- https://github.com/gatsbyjs/gatsby Spent a lot of time on this, I always wanted to remove my wordpress with this kind of static generator.
+I'll need a week I think, I'm updating/rewritting/reorganizaing all the articles one by one.
+Lots of work. :star:
 - https://thefeedbackloop.xyz/stroustrups-rule-and-layering-over-time/ "For new features, people insist on LOUD explicit syntax.
 For established features, people want terse notation."
 Stroustrup's Rule.
 - https://github.com/toddmotto/angular-pizza-creator
 - https://coryrylan.com/blog/angular-multiple-http-requests-with-rxjs "forkJoin" ok that's just "zip".
 I don't like when ppl names things differently. edit: actually it is not the same, AT ALL!